Interested in Mexico?

-Checking bankcard, credit card or debit cards can all be used to obtain pesos, and ATM machines can be found at every bank, in or near many supermarkets, in shopping malls, grocery stores and occasionally in hotel lobbies.
+You can use a checking bankcard, credit card or debit card, and will find ATM's at every bank, in or near many supermarkets, in shopping malls, grocery stores and occasionally in hotel lobbies.
 ATMs are linked to Cirrus, Plus and other major International networks, and are available 24 hours a day.

-Credit card cash advance - Most ATMs will also accept a Visa or MasterCard (with a PIN number) for a cash advance withdrawal.
-But this is an expensive way to get cash as you will pay your bank a cash advance fee (often 4%) plus a forex fee (often 3%) plus interest from the date of withdrawal!
-If you do not know the PIN number for the credit card you cannot get it while you are in Mexico.
-Credit card companies will only send a PIN number via the mail to the billing address of the credit card and will only give it on the phone when called from the registered phone number at the billing address.
-So remember, no PIN number = no money!
-Most ATMs in Mexico (and most of the world) only accept four (4) digit PIN numbers, this includes debit cards and credit cards.
-If you do not have a four-digit PIN number, it is advisable to speak with your bank before traveling.
+Most ATMs will also accept your Visa or MasterCard (if you have a PIN number, and can withdraw money from the credit card) for a cash advance.
+If you do not know your PIN for your credit card you cannot get it while you are in Mexico!
+Credit card companies will only send you the PIN number via the mail or if you are calling from your home telephone number or the phone number registered with the credit card company.
+So remember no PIN number = no money!
+It is good to know that most ATMs in Mexico (and most of the world) only accept four (4) digit PINs, this includes debit cards and credit cards.
+If you do not have a four digit PIN number, it is advisable to speak with your bank before traveling.

-Credit card foreign exchange fee - Any use of a credit card internationally normally includes a 1% forex by the Visa/MasterCard clearinghouse, no matter what country and which bank's card is used (except for certain cards discussed below).
+When you use any credit card internationally you are charged at least a one percent fee by the Visa/MasterCard clearinghouse, no matter what country you are in and which bank's card you use.
 Most people are unaware of this fee.
 It is imposed at the currency exchange level as part of the transaction.
-But in addition to the clearinghouse fee, many issuers charge an additional 2% fee for international credit card transactions.
+But in addition to the clearinghouse fee, some issuers have begun to charge an additional two to five percent fee for international credit card transactions.
 Check with your bank to find out it's fees.
-At this time (August 2011) all Capital One cards, Chase co-branded Marriott, Hyatt and British Air, and a couple of high end Amex and Citibank,cards charge 0% (they even eat the 1% visa/mc fee).
-American Express charges a 2.7% fee for international transactions for most cards.
-It is a good idea to bring more than one credit card and from different issuers in case one sets off a fraud alert.
+At this time (Nov 2007) UBS and Capital One are the only known banks that don't even charge 1% (some Chase cards are also free of forex fees).